herobd/handwriting_line_generation/README.md

 # Handwriting line generation

 UPDATE 3 Nov 2021: I've done a major cleaning of the code.
-I had initially left in the code to run all the variations of the method (genetators, discriminators, losses, HWR models, etc) which made the code very hard to read.
-You can still find these in the full-messy branch.
-But I've cut out almost all of than and only left the parts relevant to the method used for the paper in the master branch.
+I had initially left in the code to run all the variations of the method I had tried (genetators, discriminators, losses, HWR models, etc) which made the code very hard to read.
+You can still find these in the `full-messy` branch.
+But I've cut out almost everything except the parts relevant to the method used for the paper in the master branch.

 ![examples of generated handwriting](https://i.ibb.co/ChtGqwW/handwriting-for-readme.png)